 China Orientations brings you the millennia-old story of Jewish life in China.
 Through exciting talks, cultural orientations and mini courses, China Orientations prepares you and your organization for the thousand-year-old journey of a lifetime.

-When Jewish traders from Persia and India traveled overland across the Silk Road in the 10th century to settle in the Tang Dynasty capital of Kaifeng, they could scarcely have imagined they would become the stuff of legend, and that all these centuries later their story would be told.
+The 10th century Sephardi Jewish traders from Persia and India who traveled along the Silk Road and landed in Kaifeng, then the capital Tang Dynasty China, could scarcely have imagined they would become the stuff of legend, and that all these centuries later their story would be told.

 In 1985 she gathered oral histories of the oldest generation of Chinese Jewish descendants in Kaifeng -- the last generation to have witnessed first-hand Jewish religious observances and traditions in the early 20th century.
-For contacting people who did not officially exist, she was detained by the Public Security Police and forced to write a confession before being released.
-The tapes were spirited out on a five-day overland journey through Mongolia, Siberia, and the Gobi Desert, and were later donated to the Sino-Judaic Archives at Stanford University.
-A blue roof tile from the last synagogue in Kaifeng was likewise donated to the Museum of the Jewish Diaspora in Tel Aviv.
+For contacting people who did not officially exist, she was detained by the Public Security Police and forced to write a confession in Chinese before being released.
+She spirited the tapes out of China on a five-day overland journey on the Trans-Siberian Railroad taking her through Mongolia, Siberia, and the Gobi Desert.
+These rare tapes were later donated to the Sino-Judaic Archives at Stanford University.
+A blue roof tile from the last synagogue in Kaifeng, was likewise donated to the Museum of the Jewish Diaspora in Tel Aviv.

 Dr. Abraham holds a Bachelor's degree in East Asian Studies from Hunter College, a Master's degree in Chinese Language from Georgetown University, Master's and Doctoral degrees in International Educational Development from Teachers College, Columbia University, and a PhD/ABD in Chinese from Stanford University.